A Tour of Dent de Crolles

 Continue from the Trou du Glaz for a few metres, until some cables can be seen ascending the cliffs on the right.
 Climb these easily, and follow the path up a few chimneys and across ledges, rising up the cliffs through a line of weakness.
 This part of the route is fun, but easy, and you gain height rapidly.

-After another ten minutes, a sign-posted junction is encountered.
+After another ten minutes, an obvious junction is encountered where the incline has eased.
 The path to the right is the Sangle de la Barrére, and is our selected way to the summit for the day.
 This sangle path follows a terrace between the upper cliffs of Dent de Crolles.
 At first, one is not really aware of the situation, but after 20 minutes, the terrace becomes narrower and steeper, the protective trees disappear, and the path becomes distinctly more airy and exciting.
 In spring, the bear's ear primrose may be seen growing out of nooks and crannies in the limestone cliffs.
-Eventually the path divides at a gully - take the upper path which soon leads to the top of the Pas de l'Oeille fault gully, easily recognised from an isolated pinnacle in its centre.
-The summit (2026 m) is five minutes to the right, reached within a couple of hours of leaving the car.
+Eventually the path divides at a gully - take the upper path which soon leads to the top of the Pas de l'Œille fault gully, easily recognised from an isolated pinnacle in its centre.
+The summit (2062 m) is five minutes to the right, reached within a couple of hours of leaving the car.
 On a clear day, the views are spectacular.
 The Belledonne hills can be seen over the haze-filled Isère valley to the east, and 100 kilometres to the north-east, the white mass of Mont Blanc seems to be hovering in the sky.
 To the north, west, and south, the Chartreuse massif fills the near and far horizons.

 From the summit, head down the shallow valley to where a path takes off to the right just before the first shake holes.
 This crosses the pasture, and contours north below the crest.
 After half an hour or so, a path goes off to the left - this leads back towards the Trou du Glaz path.
 We carry straight on towards the impressive Cheminée du Paradis cliffs.
 These are soon reached near a low point on the crest, near a prominent pinnacle.